jamesdidit72/Eng88-cybercourse/README.md

 # This Repository contains an overview of the content that has been covered throughout the 12-week training period at Sparta Global.
 ## The contents covered in each week has been listed below.
 - Week 1
+  - Business week
+  - TMAY
-  - Business week, TMAY, Profile creation
+  - Profile creation
 - Week 2
   - Python One
     - Basics